Rate exact Bayesian adaptation with modified block priors: Discussion

 To summarize, in this example, the difficulty lies in the prior.
 It is shown that a certain class of prior distribution is unable to achieve the exact minimax rate.

-\subsubsection{Difficulty due to the Proof}
+\subsubsection{Difficulty due to the proof}

 The sieve prior is another popular prior used in Bayes nonparametric estimation.
 It first samples an integer $J$, which is the model dimension.
-Conditioning on $J$, $\theta_j$ is sampled from some distribution $p$ independently for all $j\leq J$ and is set to zero for $j>J$. \ca{rivoirard12} (\cy{rivoirard12}) considered both fixed $J=[n^{\frac{1}{2\alpha+1}}]$ and $J$ sampled from a distribution with exponential tail.
-In the first case, the posterior convergence rate is $\epsilon_n^2(\log n)^2$ and a slightly slower rate is obtained for the second case.
+Conditioning on $J$, $\theta_j$ is sampled from some distribution $p$ independently for all $j\leq J$ and is set to zero for $j>J$. \citeauthor {rivoirard12} (\citeyear {rivoirard12}) considered both fixed $J=[n^{\afrac{1}{2\alpha+1}}]$ and $J$ sampled from a distribution with exponential tail.
+In the first case, the posterior convergence rate is $\varepsilon_n^2(\log n)^2$ and a slightly slower rate is obtained for the second case.

 We argue that the difficulty for obtaining the exact minimax rate is not due to the sieve prior itself, but due to the technique of the proof.
-Using the prior mass and testing (see Section \ref{sec:background}) proof technique developed by \ca{barron99} (\cy{barron99}) and \ca{ghosal00} (\cy{ghosal00}), it is impossible to get the exact minimax rate.
+Using the prior mass and testing (see Section~\ref{sec:background}) proof technique developed by \citeauthor {barron99} (\citeyear {barron99}) and Ghosal, Ghosh and van~der Vaart (\citeyear {ghosal00}), it is impossible to get the exact minimax rate.
 Let us consider the Gaussian sequence model.
-In this case, the prior mass condition for the truth $\theta_0\in E_{\alpha}(Q)$ and the rate $\epsilon_n^2$ is
+In this case, the prior mass condition for the truth $\theta_0\in E_{\alpha}(Q)$ and the rate $\varepsilon_n^2$ is